Why OroCommerce? OroCommerce FAQ

 Can OroCommerce support a B2B marketplace use case?

 Whereas OroCommerce has multi-vendor capabilities, businesses that want to build standalone pure-play marketplaces should use our OroMarketplace solution that inherited all the B2B features of OroCommerce and the native integration with OroCRM, but gained a range of marketplace specific features.
-Learn more about OroMarketplace features at this link.
+Here’s the full marketplace features list.

 What kind of features can customers expect to see in the near future?
 And longer term?